 At Medcare, a skin specialist will determine if the condition is acne, as other conditions may have similar symptoms.
 Then the specialist will grade the acne – grade 1 for mild and grade 4 for severe, and also analyse acne causes.

-The dermatologist at Medcare may prescribe topical medication for external use, or an acne treatment prescription.
+Medcare's dermatologist in Dubai & Sharjah may prescribe topical medication for external use, or an acne treatment prescription.
 Medications may include antibiotics, hormones (oral contraceptive pills for hormonal acne or PCOS) or isotretinoin to be taken orally.

 Acne can also be treated with procedures such as laser treatment, light therapy, chemical peels or acne removal procedure.
 Inform your dermatologist if you are pregnant as Isotretinoin is usually not prescribed during pregnancy.